BunsenFeng/M-AbstainQA/README.md

 # Multilingual AbstainQA Repository

-This is the official repo for [Teaching LLMs to Abstain across Languages via Multilingual Feedback](https://arxiv.org/abs/2406.15948).
+This is the official repo for [Teaching LLMs to Abstain across Languages via Multilingual Feedback](https://arxiv.org/abs/2406.15948) @ EMNLP 2024.

 ### Environment